COVID-19 Vaccination Distribution

 The Moderna vaccine is for anyone 18 years and older and requires two doses to be fully effective.
 The Johnson & Johnson vaccine is for anyone 18 years and older and requires one dose to be fully effective.
 Please watch your email for announcements of vaccine availability in Statesboro and in Savannah.

 The Southeast and Coastal health districts are also offering vaccines and have an online Georgia Vaccine Locator.
-We encourage members of our campus community and family who qualify for a vaccine to take advantage of these opportunities.
+We encourage members of our campus community and family to take advantage of these opportunities.

 No. None of the vaccines in use contain a live virus, so a COVID-19 vaccine cannot make you sick with COVID-19.